joyrex2001/dsk2rom/README.md

 available options will be displayed when the tool is started with no arguments at all.

-Exanples converting .dsk image to .rom images using the dsk2rom tool;
+Examples converting .dsk image to .rom images using the dsk2rom tool;

  * dsk2rom -f6c 2 alesteg.dsk alesteg.rom
  * dsk2rom -sfc 2 feedback.dsk feedback.rom